 Divergent focuses so heavily on Tris and her journey that the world building is zoomed through unsatisfactorily.
 Little attention is paid to the other factions except those of the intelligent academics, Erudite.
 Led by Jeanine (Kate Winslet) and also enfolding Tris’ brother, Caleb (Ansel Elgort, Baby Driver), the Erudite clan are a bunch of smarty-pants that are clearly up to something.
 Winslet’s character may shift from ‘this is for the greater good’ to the kind of comical callousness that would make Magneto do a double take, but Winslet’s two faced delivery means that Tris’s scenes with her sparkle marvelously.

 Taken as a start-up movie in a series of three (a fourth was planned but never made) Divergent suffers from the leg-work needed to get everything started.
 There is little sense of scale of this Chicago as wider detail is sacrificed resulting in the movie being the Tris Show, but Woodley gives her enough steel for this to work.
 Arguably, follow up movie Insurgent has better oomph to it but there is plenty of fun to be had here.
 I certainly enjoyed desperately waiting for the most punchable faced man to get the smirk slapped right off of him (Miles Teller, who puts in an equally slapable performance in the superb Whiplash).

-Divergent assessed among its peers, like Alice In Borderland, calls to mind a Japanese proverb: “The nail which stands out will be hammered down”.
+Divergent assessed among its peers, like Panic and Alice In Borderland, calls to mind a Japanese proverb: “The nail which stands out will be hammered down”.
 It may not be especially different from other teen dystopian movies, but the nails have been hammered into a solid structure that satisfyingly does the job, and we all need to feel self-righteous rage against older authority figures from time to time…